Danpaek111/GlenRock-Graduation-Checker/README.md

 ## Brief description of the program

+The program is a Graduation Checker that will take in courses from Glen Rock High School's Program of Studies as inputs.
+After entering courses into each text box and pressing submit, the user will be brought to a result page in which
 ## Motivation

 I was having trouble finding courses to take for my senior year.
 I was struggling to find which credits I still needed to fulfill for the required categories to graduate.
 I wanted a way to track my remaining graduation requirements so that finding courses to take would be easier.
 My school does not have a graduation requirement checker, so I noticed many other students share the same problem as I do.
 I saw the need for a tool that can automatically check a student’s graduation requirement, and that was the start of this web app!